TaskCollab/Task-Collab-BackEnd/README.md

 The **Collaborative Task Management System** is designed to streamline team-based task assignments, project tracking, and user collaboration.
 It provides user authentication, role-based access control, and a structured workflow for managing tasks efficiently.

 ---
-**Build and Run Instructions**
-To build and run the application, please ensure you have Docker and Docker Compose installed and running on your system.
-Follow these steps:

-**Verify Docker is Running:**
-Confirm that Docker is actively running on your machine.
-You can typically check this through your system tray or by running docker ps in your terminal.

-**Navigate to the Project Directory:**
-Open your terminal and navigate to the root directory of the project where the docker-compose.yml file is located.

-**Build and Start the Application:**
-Execute the following command in your terminal:

-        docker-compose up --build

-This command will build the Docker images defined in your docker-compose.yml file and then start the containers.

-**Access the Application:**
-Once the containers are running, open your web browser and navigate to http://localhost:3000.

-You should now be able to access and use the application.

-Note:

-The --build flag ensures that Docker rebuilds the images if any changes have been made to the Dockerfiles.
-If you need to stop the application, you can run docker-compose down in the same directory.

 ## Technologies Used
 ### Backend: